top of page

 The cost of food to feed 90 households biweekly was $5,400.00 every four weeks.
 The majority of our income came from donations, while a small portion came from fundraising.

-During our region's harvest months, the local agriculture economy produces a myriad of vegetables - mostly root and leafy greens.
+During our region's harvest months, the local agriculture economy produces a myriad of vegetables - mostly root and leafy greens thanks to The Holland Marsh.
 Throughout the entire year, though, grain products such as breads and baked goods were often donated in high quantities as well.
-However, human beings need more than just root vegetables and leafy greens to live on.
-They need protein and iron too.
-And if disadvantaged people have any chance at improving their mental health and getting off their medications, they need toilet paper.
+However, human beings need more than just root vegetables and leafy greens to survive.
+They need protein and iron too and if disadvantaged population groups have any chance at improving their mental health, they must have paper.
 End of story.
-Since Fresh Food Weekly purchased in bulk just like grocery stores, it was able to get the same prices as grocery stores, or even "at cost" prices.
-These cost-savings enabled Fresh Food Weekly to buy quality products and premium brands while still getting a great deal.
+Since Fresh Food Weekly purchased in bulk just like grocery stores, it was possible to get the same prices as grocery stores, or even "at cost" prices depending on the supplier.
+These cost-savings enabled us to buy quality products and premium brands while still getting a great deal.

-Fresh Food Weekly was focused on delivering food that’s fresh and arrives to program recipients in the same shape it arrives when Instacart drivers deliver food to paying customers.
-To help us do that, a couple local businesses stepped up and provided the delivery bags and bread boxes needed to keep food intact during the delivery process.
+Fresh Food Weekly was focused on delivering fresh food that arrived in the same shape it was purchased in.
+To help us do that, a couple local businesses stepped up and provided the heavy-duty delivery bags and cardboard bread boxes needed to keep food intact during the delivery process.

 Fresh Food Weekly didn't offer its program recipients pickup and only offered free delivery, every other Tuesday evening between 4PM and 7PM.
 Fresh Food Weekly wasn't a food bank and didn’t store food.
 Instead, it was a food delivery service that operated in a similar way as Instacart.
-The only difference was, it was only for recipients on the Fresh Food Weekly meal box delivery program.
+The only difference was, it was only for super low-income families.
 Fresh Food Weekly knows that for low-income families, accessing fresh and nutritious food was and continues to be just as much of a barrier to accessing nutritious food as the barrier of coming up with the funds to pay for the food itself.
+That's why we made sure to include this mandatory operations element in our foundation's governing trust document.

 Our meal boxes